lubuntu-team/manual/source/4/4.1/discover.rst

 Press the leftward pointed arrow button to moves back in your history.
 Press the rightward pointed arrow to move forward in your history.

 To view more information on a program you want to install left click on a program to see more deatils on it.
 Towards the right will show a description of the program.
 To view user reviews of a program click on the text :guilabel:`Show All Reviews`.
 To exit the user reviews press :kbd:`Escape` or click outside the areas of reviews.
+To view ratings of thee program is shown in stars with how many ratings of the number of reviews next to :guilabel:`ratings`.
 Below the reviews there is information on the package such as the :guilabel:`Version` and :guilabel:`License`.

 .. image:: discover-details.png